-That all said, for most people it's best to switch to a credit meter, where you pay once you've received a bill, ASAP check our Prepay Gas & Electric guide for information on how to do that.
+That said, for most people it's best to switch to a credit meter, where you pay once you've received a bill ASAP – check our Prepay Gas & Electric guide for information on how to do that.

 If you'll stick with a prepay plan, there are a few additional benefits of having one on a smart meter:

 Economy 7 and 10 are tariffs which charge different amounts at different times of day.
-A few suppliers have now started offering smart meters capable of handling these 'two-rate tariffs', but not all most are concentrating on standard gas and elec-supplied homes.
+Some suppliers have now started offering smart meters capable of handling these 'two-rate tariffs', but not all – most are concentrating on standard gas and electricity-supplied homes.
 Always check before agreeing to have one installed.